 An important part of the project has been in gathering ideas and feedback from users.
-To date this has been done through an initial online survey followed by two initial concept development project workshops presentations by Cox Architecture with the project stakeholder group.
+This was inially done through an initial online survey followed by two initial concept development project workshops presentations by Cox Architecture with the project stakeholder group.

 The first workshop discussed an overview of site issues and opportunities and developed some broad outcomes and ‘scope’ for the project.

 The second workshop presented 3 differing options on how the outcomes could be achieved.
 At that workshop there was good discussion on the pros and cons of each of the 3 options and also some consideration of likely cost differences between each option.
 A summary of key priorities from the stakeholder feedback is included on the page titled Stakeholder Feedback and Project Brief Summary.

 In February 2019 the Member for Bega Andrew Constance announced $13.5 million in funding for sporting facility upgrades in Bega, Pambula and at the Merimbula basketball and netball courts.
 The Bega Valley Shire Council's sporting complex master plans will go ahead at both Bega and Pambula with $8.5 million announced for the Bega plans and a further $4 million to implement the upgrades at the Pambula Sporting Complex and $1 million towards the Merimbula basketball and Netball courts.

 Through late 2019 to early 2020 Council staff have been working with NSW Office of Sport providing project overviews, detailed project briefs and finalising funding deeds.